Swimming Pool Accidents in Maryland | What You Need to Know

 If you or a loved one has been injured in a pool accident, contact our firm today.

-The legal team at Markey & Orsi has proudly represented injured clients throughout the state of Maryland for almost 30 years.
-If you have been injured due to another party’s negligence and require strong legal representation, contact Markey & Orsi today to schedule a consultation.
+The legal team at Markey & Orsi has proudly represented injured clients throughout the state of Maryland for almost 30 years, helping victims file swimming pool accident claims and recovering compensation for injuries caused by negligence.
+If you have been injured due to another party’s negligence while at a swimming pool and require strong legal representation, contact Markey & Orsi today to schedule a consultation.

 Reach Out